American Indian languages

 How is the Alabama Indian nation organized?

-In Texas, the Alabama and Coushatta tribes share a single reservation, which is land that belongs to them and is
+In Texas, the Alabama and Coushatta tribes share a single reservation.
+Indian reservations are lands that

 Coushatta tribes had separate leadership.
 Today, the Alabama-Coushatta Indians are governed by a joint tribal council, with elected councilmembers